 As mentioned above, there is a clear link between vulvodynia and pelvic floor muscle dysfunctions, which can be translated into hypertonicity, lack of strength and control.
 The goal of pelvic floor rehabilitation is to restore functionality to muscles and tissues, lower neural tension, improve sexual function.

-Manual pelvic floor therapy includes a wide variety of techniques such as stretching, massage and trigger point treatment by acting directly on the area, neuromodulating the information from the periphery to the central nervous system.
+Manual pelvic floor therapy includes a wide variety of techniques such as stretching, massage and trigger point treatment by acting directly on the treated area and neuromodulating the information that reaches the central nervous system from the periphery.
 We are going to treat the central nervous system, indirectly.

 Retrospective studies have reported significant improvements in referred pain, in dyspareunia, in sexual functions after the application of TENS: a current that is able to close the "gates" at the medullary level that send the altered information of pain to the central nervous system.